-Operational Availability is the foundation for all manufacturing.
+Operational availability is the foundation for all manufacturing.
 A stable process is easy to predict and equals consistent results.

 Do You Really Understand Your Operational Availability?

-- The number of downtime instances that are unaccounted for
+The number of downtime instances that are unaccounted for

-- The importance of creating a standardized approach to identifying anomalies
+The importance of creating a standardized approach to identifying anomalies

-- Nothing builds more trust then results
+Nothing builds more trust than positive results

 Are You Capturing All Causes of Instability in Operational Availability?

-Causes of instability in Operational Availability may include:
+Causes of instability in operational availability may include:

 Do you have a reliable method for calculating and capturing downtime?
 Without a consistent, reliable process to measure events and data, you will have no way to measure success.

-L2L makes it easy with CloudDISPATCH--the software that names like Energizer and Autoliv trust to help them maintain operational excellence.
+L2L makes it easy with CloudDISPATCH, the software that names like Energizer and Autoliv trust to help them maintain operational excellence.
 Want to see how CloudDISPATCH can revolutionize your floor?
 Schedule a demo!